 Irony refers to a stylistic device, more specifically, a literary device.
 In a literary context, it refers to the difference between what something seems to mean in contrast to its literal meaning, ultimately, pointing out a disparity of intention.

-To detect irony, it is crucial to analyze whether the character making a statement, conflicts with the setting on purpose or unintentionally.
+To detect irony, it is crucial to analyse whether the character making a statement, conflicts with the setting on purpose or unintentionally.

 For example, if the character intentionally uses a mocking style in tone, it may indicate sarcasm, a subcategory of verbal irony.
 However, if the intent behind the statement is genuine, it may imply situational irony.